Do You See What I See? (Kids)

 With a maximum of three students per class, you can bring a friend or family member to learn alongside you, or just enjoy the calm, personal attention without that ‘everyone is staring at my wobbly pot’ feeling.

-Acrylic Painting with Tanya
+Acrylic Painting with Tanya - Black Canvas (2-class series)

 At least four examples will be provided as well as techniques that assist and allow participants to improve their skills.